 How much is the LPG cylinder rental fee?

 The cylinder rental fee is 67c per day for two cylinders (excluding GST).
 You must have a minimum of 2x 45kg cylinders on your property at any time.

-By combining your electricity and gas with us you will receive our All Energy Discount of 0.40c per day.
+By combining your electricity and gas with us you will receive our All Energy Discount.

 Do I need to have my gas appliances installed before I sign up for LPG?

 Yes, you need to have your gas appliances installed and certified before we can supply you with LPG.
 Your gas fitter will provide you with a Certificate of Compliance to say that the work was done to industry standards, which we will need prior to signing you up for LPG.

 What do I do if my gas appliance (heater, stove, etc.) doesn’t work?